-Habitat and Range: Joshua trees are desert plants and they are most commonly found in the Mojave Desert in the southwestern U.S. These trees are such a striking feature of the desert landscape that they even have a national park named for them in California!
+Joshua trees are desert plants and they are most commonly found in the Mojave Desert in the southwestern United States.
+These trees are such a striking feature of the desert landscape that California even has a national park named for them.

-Life History and Reproduction: Joshua trees need to undergo a dormant period of cold weather before flowering, but once they flower, they are dependent upon one tiny insect for pollination.
-Yucca moths (Tegeticula spp.) transfer pollen between flowers to ensure that seeds will form, and then they lay their eggs inside the pollinated flower.
+Joshua trees need to undergo a dormant period of cold weather before flowering, but once they flower, they are dependent upon one tiny insect for pollination.
+Yucca moths (genus Tegeticula) transfer pollen between flowers to ensure seeds will form, and then they lay their eggs inside the pollinated flower.
 When the larvae hatch, they feed on some of the seeds and the rest are able to disperse and grow into new Joshua trees.
 This type of interaction, where two organisms are dependent upon each other for mutual benefits, is called a mutualistic symbiotic relationship.
-A number of animals other than yucca moths are served by Joshua trees.
+A number of other animals are also served by Joshua trees.
 For example, 25 bird species nest in Joshua trees.
 Lizards and invertebrates use various parts of the tree for cover, and a number of mammals rely on Joshua trees for food.
 Humans have used the trees for food and to make baskets and sandals.